 Factory-fitted car head units come in all qualities, shapes, and sizes.
-Some even came out of the factory, missing any car radio or sound playing system.
+Some even came out of the factory without a car radio or sound system.

 In the early days